git-steven/git-steven.github.io/_posts/2024-04-03-sklearn-feature-selection.md

 #### F-values
 F-values are like a "loudness meter" for each factor.
 They measure how much each factor stands out from the rest in terms of its impact on the outcome (getting an A).
-A high f-value means that the factor has a strong influence on the outcome, like a loud voice in a quiet room.
+A high F-value means that the factor has a strong influence on the outcome, like a loud voice in a quiet room.
-For example, if study time has a high f-value, it suggests that the amount of time a student spends studying plays a significant role in whether they get an A.
+For example, if study time has a high F-value, it suggests that the amount of time a student spends studying plays a significant role in whether they get an A.

 #### P-values
 P-values are like a "confidence meter" for each factor.
 They indicate how confident we can be that a factor's influence on the outcome is real and not just due to chance.
-A low p-value means that we can be very confident that the factor's impact is genuine, like being sure that a coin flip resulted in heads because you've seen it with your own eyes.
+A low P-value means that we can be very confident that the factor's impact is genuine, like being sure that a coin flip resulted in heads because you've seen it with your own eyes.
-For example, if the p-value for attendance is low (e.g., 0.01), it means there's only a 1% chance that the relationship between attendance and getting an A is due to random chance.
+For example, if the P-value for attendance is low (e.g., 0.01), it means there's only a 1% chance that the relationship between attendance and getting an A is due to random chance.
 In other words, we can be 99% confident that attendance really matters.
-In simple terms, F-values tell us which factors are the loudest or most important in affecting the outcome, while p-values tell us how confident we can be that those factors are truly important and not just random noise.
+In simple terms, F-values tell us which factors are the loudest or most important in affecting the outcome, while P-values tell us how confident we can be that those factors are truly important and not just random noise.

-Keep in mind that while f-values and p-values are helpful in identifying important factors, they don't tell the whole story.
+Keep in mind that while F-values and P-values are helpful in identifying important factors, they don't tell the whole story.
 It's like looking at a map and seeing the biggest cities – they're important, but there might be other smaller towns worth visiting too.
 It's always a good idea to consider the context and use your own judgment when making decisions based on these values.

 ### RFE Feature Selection
 [RFE](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html#sklearn.feature_selection.RFE) (Recursive Feature Elimination) is another powerful technique for feature selection.
 It recursively selects a subset of features by fitting a model, ranking the features based on their importance, and then removing the least important features.
 RFE can be used with various estimators, such as logistic regression or support vector machines.